DataCorrupted/peter-site/content/post/homeward.md

 So I started to examine where my heart is.
 If I cannot find a city to place it, will someone qualified enough to do the job?
 My heart was broken by a girl in my first winter in Shanghai.
-I have to admit that I was an asshole and I did her wrong.
+I have to admit that I was an asshole and I did her wrong and I apologize for that.
 Yet I was young and naive and still got hurt.
 So I spent the next year or two fixing my life.
-And while doing that I may broke someone else's hearts too.
+And while doing that I may have broken someone else's hearts too.

 Once upon a time, almost simultaneously, I liked a girl and someone else had crush on me.
 And out of all odds, both of them are students in ShanghaiTech.